Analyzing Multimodal Interaction Strategies for LLM-Assisted Manipulation of 3D Scenes: Results

+\paragraph{User Trust.} Post-experience comments revealed that some participants sought simple ways to verify that the system was processing speech commands correctly before bulk-editing the scene.
+The difference in user trust in the system also likely led them to choose different interaction strategies.

 \paragraph{Level of feedback.} Participants appreciated how the system provided an adequate amount of visual feedback via the draggable panel and voice feedback through synthesized speech (see quotes under `System ease of use').

-\begin{quote} \textit{``The panel shows what I said and what the response will be, so I can confirm if the recognition is correct or not and try again if the recognition is wrong.''} (P8) \end{quote}

 Participants also commented how it would be helpful if they received more visual feedback on the list of colors and materials, in addition to their names.
-P1 commented that it would be helpful to `see a sample of the colours', `especially for the patterns', rather than listing only the names.
-P12 also suggested providing visual feedback in the form of a progress bar to indicate that the LLM is still processing information, or whether it is unable to complete the task. \\